 Make your academic achievements speak of your dedication and hard work and you’re halfway there.
 What was your GPA?
 Did you get any notable award?
 Did you do any coursework that’s relevant to the job you’re now applying for?

 These details will help you compensate for the scarcity of hands-on experience and let recruiters know you’re perfectly equipped for a demanding banking job.
+Learn more about how to exactly put GPA on your resume.

 Bachelor of Science in Business Administration (01/2008 – 10/2012), The University of Milan, Milan, Italy